 Can I transfer my Anki decks to Memly?

 Data migration from Anki is currently under development.
-In the meantime, you can keep using your existing Anki decks while creating new study materials in Memly -- a practical hybrid approach.
+In the meantime, you can keep using your existing Anki decks while creating new study materials in Memly, which works well enough as a hybrid.

 Which one is better for long-term retention?

-FSRS 6.0 adapts to individual forgetting curves, so in theory it provides a more efficient review schedule than SM-2.
-However, SM-2 is also highly effective when used consistently.
-The most important thing is to keep reviewing daily with whichever app you choose.
+FSRS 6.0 adapts to individual forgetting curves, so in theory it schedules reviews more efficiently than SM-2.
+SM-2 still works well when used consistently, and an approximate schedule you follow every day beats an optimal one you skip.
+Review daily with whichever app you choose.

 Which is better for free long-term use?